Eightfold-Way-Consultants/vpnserver/README.md

 **Step 4**: The certificates for openvpn and easyrsa are built.
 These certificates are located in various places in `/etc/openvpn/easy-rsa/pki/`.
 They are signed with the server's name and only to be used on this particular instance.

+**This step is fairly delicate**.
+You'll need to paste the passphrase back in (twice) without seeing any feedback.
+If any of the questions get answered wrong, the wrong settings are going to be scattered amongst multiple files.
+If you make a mistake here, it might be best to wipe the server and start over fresh.
+Sorry.
+Openvpn and easyrsa will ask you some stern sounding questions here too. **Pay attention**.

 The openvpn configuration file is created at `/etc/openvpn/server.conf`.

 `iptables` is now installed.
 Finally, a startup script, `start_vpn.sh` is created.
 It will configure iptables and start the openvpn server.
 It is configured to run on boot.